-Histopathology provides a fully comprehensive diagnostic histology service to Heart of England NHS Foundation Trust (Heartlands, Good Hope and Solihull Hospitals) and its GP community.
+Histopathology provides a fully comprehensive diagnostic histology service to University Hospitals Birmingham NHS Foundation Trust (Heartlands, Good Hope and Solihull Hospitals) and its GP community.
 The Department is able to provide a wide range of expertise to include chest, gastrointestinal, breast, skin, renal, urological, ENT and lymph node pathology.

 All histology specimens requiring routine diagnosis must be placed in an adequate volume of 10% neutral buffered formalin (where possible there should be 20 times the volume of formalin to the volume of the specimen).
 Large resection specimens must be completely immersed in formalin.
 Whilst tissue sampling is a clinical decision tissues of less than 1mm cubed may not survive tissue processing.

 Where an urgent report is required, the urgent nature of the request should be indicated on the request form along with a contact name and telephone/bleep number.

 Urgent small biopsies may be processed more rapidly provided the necessary arrangements are made directly with a senior member of staff.

 Frozen sections must, where possible, be arranged 24 hours in advance by contacting the department on Ext 43188 (BHH) with details of the name of the patient, the surgeon, the time of operation, the nature of the specimen, the number of the theatre and its telephone extension.
 The specimen must be brought directly to the histopathology service laboratory and handed over to a senior member of the medical or biomedical staff.
 The request form must include a contact telephone or bleep number.
 THE SPECIMEN MUST NOT BE SENT IN FORMALIN.
 If the specimen is likely to be infective (eg TB HIV) the clinician must discuss this with the consultant pathologist upon booking the frozen section.
 There is a duty of care upon the person bookin the frozen section to disclose all relevant information.
 If the surgical procedure is delayed, please inform the laboratory.